jamesrharwood/thesis/chapters/appendix/deficiencies.md

 ######## Relevant website features: Continue to avoid using patronizing language

-######## Barriers addressed: Researchers may feel patronized
+######## Barriers addressed: Researchers may feel patronised

-No participants mentioned feeling patronized.
+No participants mentioned feeling patronised.
 When asked, one participant described the tone as "suitable" and said "simple comments" and "explaining like this, \[is not patronizing\] because I also need a lot to learn." {{< var pilot.participants.PPT-YD >}}

 ## Centralised hosting